 - A total of 18 credit hours of MLIS core classes

-- A minimum of 18 credit hours in an area of professional specialization
+- A minimum of 18 credit hours of courses within your selected career pathway(s)

 - A maximum of 6 credit hours in courses outside SIS may be accepted as cognates

 All students completing the MLIS degree are required to complete a Graduation Assessment in order to graduate.
 This assessment provides graduating students with the opportunity to reflect on their cumulative experiences in the program, including both required and elective courses.
 The contents of the assessment focus on professional skills and knowledge developed during the student's coursework.